dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/final.md

 Submit a debrief of the term and your team survey.
 Super short - please do not spend a lot of time on this.
 I want to get a sense of how things went for you.

 ## Gifs
-Create a couple of gifs of your product in action.
+Create several gifs of your product in action.
 These can be short - show some cool part of your product working.
 This will be displayed for posterity to inspire the next generation!

 There are lots of gif making apps out there: [gif brewery](https://gfycat.com/gifbrewery), [giphycapture](https://giphy.com/apps/giphycapture), [screentogif](http://www.screentogif.com/)